> Canadian Bid-rigging Law | CANADIAN COMPETITION LAW

 COMMON TYPES OF BID-RIGGING

-“Cover”, “courtesy” or “complementary” bidding.
-Some firms submit bids that are too high to be accepted, or with terms that are unacceptable to the party calling for bids, to protect an agreed upon low bidder.
+“Cover”, “courtesy” or “complementary” bidding: Some firms submit bids that are too high to be accepted, or with terms that are unacceptable to the party calling for bids, to protect an agreed upon low bidder.

-Bid rotation.
-All parties submit bids but take turns being the low bidder according to a systematic or rotating basis.
+Bid rotation: All parties submit bids but take turns being the low bidder according to a systematic or rotating basis.

-Market division.
-Suppliers agree not to compete in designated geographic areas or for specified customers.
+Market division: Suppliers agree not to compete in designated geographic areas or for specified customers.

 ELEMENTS TO ESTABLISH BID-RIGGING

-To establish a bid-rigging offence under section 47 of the Act, all of the following elements must be established: (i) an agreement or arrangement between two or more persons (or bidders or tenderers as the case may be); (ii) to not submit a bid or tender, withdraw a bid or tender already made, or submit bids or tenders arrived at by agreement; and (iv) a call or request for bids or tenders.
-There will also be no offence where an agreement has been disclosed to the party calling for bids or tenders at or before the submission or withdrawal of a bid.
+To establish a bid-rigging offence under section 47 of the Competition Act, all of the following elements must be proven on the criminal standard of proof (i.e., beyond a reasonable doubt): (i) an agreement or arrangement between two or more persons (or bidders or tenderers as the case may be); (ii) to not submit a bid or tender, withdraw a bid or tender already made, or submit bids or tenders arrived at by agreement; and (iv) a call or request for bids or tenders.

 Agreement or Arrangement

-Like the conspiracy offences under section 45 of the Act (i.e., price-fixing, market division and output restriction agreements between competitors), an agreement is an essential element to establish a bid-rigging offence under section 47.
+Like the conspiracy offences under section 45 of the Competition Act (including price-fixing, market division and output restriction agreements between competitors), an agreement is an essential element to establish a bid-rigging offence under section 47.
 Also like the criminal conspiracy provisions, Canadian courts have held that this element requires a “consensus of minds” or “mutual understanding” between the parties to an agreement.

-Mere consultations between parties bidding in relation to pricing, where there has been no agreement or arrangement between the parties and their respective bids are not communicated to the other before tenders are submitted, may not contravene section 47.
+Mere consultations between parties bidding in relation to pricing, where there has been no agreement or arrangement between the parties and their respective bids are not communicated to the other before tenders are submitted, may not violate section 47.

 However, discussions or interaction with co-tenderers, where such interaction is not part of a bid consortium or other legitimate joint bidding arrangement, may well raise significant issues and risk for the parties – for example, lead to the formation of an agreement that does violate section 47 or allow the Competition Bureau, a court or private plaintiff to infer the existence of an agreement.